-This Mediterranean Lemon Butter Chicken is only quick and easy, but the flavor is outstanding with its creamy lemon butter sauce.
+This Mediterranean Lemon Butter Chicken is quick and easy, and the flavor is outstanding with its creamy lemon butter sauce.

 Mediterranean Lemon Butter Chicken is not only quick and easy but the flavor is outstanding.
 It combines chicken with lemon and butter, artichoke hearts, olives and thyme.
 One bite and you’re whisked away on a Mediterranean cruise.